llm-bible/llm-bible.github.io/_publications/ekstedt2020transformer.markdown

 citations: 21
 bibkey: ekstedt2020transformer
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2010.10874'}]
-tags: [GPT, Transformer, Attention Mechanism]
+tags: [Transformer, GPT, Attention Mechanism]
 ---
 Syntactic and pragmatic completeness is known to be important for turn-taking prediction, but so far machine learning models of turn-taking have used such